Asoka (2001 film): India

 It opened on 26 October 2001, across 235 screens, and earned ₹1 crore nett on its opening day.
 It grossed ₹2.87 crore nett in its opening weekend, and had a first week of ₹5.26 crore nett.
 The film earned a total of ₹11.54 crore nett.
-It is the 13th-highest-grossing film of 2001 in India.
+It was the 13th-highest-grossing film of 2001 in India.

 International

 It had an opening weekend of $800,000 (₹3.84 crore) and went on to gross $1.07 million (₹5.13 crore) in its first week.
 The film earned a total of $1.8 million (₹8.64 crore) at the end of its theatrical run.
-Overseas, It is the 4th-highest-grossing film of 2001.
+Overseas, it was the 4th-highest-grossing Indian film of 2001.

 Critical reception

-Aśoka was critically acclaimed upon release.
+Asoka was critically acclaimed upon release.
 Peter Bradshaw of The Guardian called the film "a big, brash and deeply enjoyable Bollywood epic".
 He stated, "This movie's narrative gusto, its intricate, indirect eroticism – no sex, or even kissing – its lavish musical numbers and its sheer self-belief are a treat."
-The Sunday Times said, "it is sexy without one kiss and savage without indulging in gore and deserves to be this year's Crouching Tiger, Hidden Dragon".

 Neil Smith described the film; "with elements of both Gandhi (1982) and Braveheart (1995), Asoka is a big, sprawling epic that looks every rupee it took to bring it to the screen."
 However, BBC's Santosh Sinha noted, "It is at this point in the film [when the prince go into hiding as per the request of the mother Queen] that Asoka is temporarily lost and Shahrukh Khan the actor takes over.
 He meets Princess Kaurwaki in the forest and then chases her around in a typically Bollywood way.
 He [Khan] is also less convincing when, grieved by the loss of life in Kalinga, he renounces violence and vows to spread the message of peace far and wide.
 This comes across as melodramatic.
 Bollywood style, Asoka finds Kaurwaki and the young Prince Arya of Kalinga on the battlefield.
 Prince Arya manages a dying speech before he keels over and that breaks Asoka completely."
 Journalist, editor and film trade analyst Taran Adarsh wrote that "director Santosh Sivan has chosen a historical subject, but added his spice and come up with a fairytale kind of a flick.
 As a cinematographer, Santosh Sivan's work is flawless."